exercism/kotlin/concepts/bitwise-operations/about.md

 ## Bit-shift operations

-`Int` or `Long` types, signed or unsigned, can be represented as a string of 1's and 0's and manipulated as a sequence of bits.
+`Int` or `Long` types, both signed and unsigned, can be represented as a String of 1's and 0's, and manipulated as a sequence of bits.

 Perhaps surprisingly, `Byte` or `Short` types are not compatible with most bitwise operations in Kotlin.
 All the examples below use 32-bit integers (`Int` or `UInt`).